mareezphilip/pipline-new/README.md

 Components :
+- service ->service for load data from API .
 -stage component -> Every Stage component has a deal object and also every stage can have one deal or more.
 -deal component -> Every deal component has id, first name, last name, email, phone, company, status, date, probability status(percentage), And deal state.
 - Navigation Bar